Cooperation with regional organisations African Union

 - A peaceful and secure Africa

-- An Africa with a strong cultural identity, common heritage, values and ethics
+- An Africa with a strong cultural identity, common heritage, shared values and ethics

-- An Africa whose development is people-driven, relying on the potential offered by people, especially its women and youth
+- An Africa whose development is people-driven, relying on the potential of African people, especially its women and youth, and caring for children

-- An Africa as a strong, united, and influential global player and partner
+- An Africa as a strong, united, resilient and influential global player and partner

 Germany's development cooperation with the African Union

-Germany's cooperation with the most significant African regional organisation, the African Union, is therefore of great importance.
-Germany has been supporting the AU since 2003 and is now one of its most significant partners.
+Germany has been supporting the AU since 2003 and is now one of its most significant donors.
 Germany wants to further intensify its relations with the AU and has been supporting the organisation in reaching the goals it has set for itself.
-At present, the two sides' cooperation focuses on the following areas:
+Cooperation with the AU focuses mainly on the following core areas:

 The benefits of cooperation